 When a roll is made on the Rollable table, if the number falls anywhere within the range of a result that result is drawn.
 In a case where two or more results have an overlapping range, all results are considered drawn.

 By default, Foundry supports rolling on secondary tables inside a Rollable table.
-To accomplish this, assign a result to the Entity - RollTable type and enter the name of the table.
+To accomplish this, assign a result to the Document - RollTable type and enter the name of the table.

 If you wish to have the first table indicate that it is rolling on a sub-table, assign a text result before the secondary Rollable Table result to make a declaration, such as "A small chest containing:".
 Then provide both of these results the same Range.